PawFran/lang-learning/README.md

 ## Random Word from Dictionary

 This tool displays random words with translations for vocabulary practice.
-It’s read-only and does not require user input.
+It's read-only and does not require user input.

 ### Usage
 ```bash